-- " Corrective and preventive actions are put in place to remedy the issues identified. - " Staff view the review findings and any remedial actions as an opportunity to learn and improve. - " Reviews are closed when any issues identified are corrected.
+- " Corrective and preventive actions are put in place to remedy the issues identified. - " The childminder views the review findings and any remedial actions as an opportunity to learn and improve. - " Reviews are closed when any issues identified are corrected.

-28. Retention of records
+17. Retention of records

-" The provider keeps a record of the review in the service for three years from the date on which the review was completed.
+" The childminder keeps a record of the review in the service for three years from the date on which the review was completed.